yandex/yatool/contrib/libs/jinja2cpp/README.md

 Jinja2C++ tries to use standard versions of `std::variant`, `std::string_view` and `std::optional` if possible.

 ## Acknowledgments
+Thanks to **@flexferrum** for creating this library, for being one of the brightest minds in software engineering community.
+Rest in peace, friend.

 Thanks to **@manu343726** for CMake scripts improvement, bug hunting, and fixing and conan.io packaging.

 Thanks to **@martinmoene** for the perfectly implemented xxx-lite libraries.